 Several organizations worldwide support patients with soft tissue sarcomas.
 Among them are:

 Desmoid Tumor Research Foundation, which encourages you to join the DTRF Patient Registry in order to facilitate research efforts.
 With access to your experience as a patient, researchers will be able to continue learning and making new discoveries in the field of desmoid tumors.
 If you have ever had a desmoid tumor, you can participate.
 For more information, visit http://dtrf.org/.

 Sarcoma Alliance, which works to improve the lives of patients affected by sarcomas through better diagnostic accuracy, improved access to care, education, and support.
 For more information, visit www.sarcomaalliance.org.

 Sarcoma Patients Euronet, which works with clinical experts, research scientists, industry, and others to improve treatment and care for sarcoma patients in Europe by increasing awareness and providing patients with support and information.
 For more information, visit www.sarcoma-patients.eu.

-Avedian R, Bitton R, Gold G, Butts-Pauly K, Ghanouni P. Is MR-guided High-intensity Focused Ultrasound a Feasible Treatment Modality for Desmoid Tumors?
-Clin Orthop Relat Res and Related Research.
+Avedian RS, Bitton R, Gold G, Butts-Pauly K, Ghanouni P. Is MR-guided High-intensity Focused Ultrasound a Feasible Treatment Modality for Desmoid Tumors?
+Clin Orthop Relat Res.
 2016 Mar;474(3):697-704. doi: 10.1007/s11999-015-4364-0.
-A Publication of The Association of Bone and Joint Surgeons

 Ghanouni P, Butts Pauly K, Bitton R, Avedian R, Bucknor M,Gold G. MR guided focused ultrasound treatment of soft tissue tumors of the extremities — preliminary experience.
 J Ther Ultrasound.
 2015; 3(Suppl 1): O69.